What does ‘antifragile’ mean?

 In the short time since Inner Leadership was first published we have seen many unexpected changes: North Korea has emerged as a long range nuclear power (and then offered to give up Continue Reading →

-In a time of rapid change it becomes increasingly important to be able to take decisions based on little information and without knowing how things are going to turn out.
-Continue Reading →
+A time of change forces us to take decisions without knowing how things are going to turn out.
+One way to get better at doing this is to learn from Continue Reading →

-Ten years ago the challenges you face today would probably not have arisen for you.
-You were likely in a different role and you probably didn’t have the skills or experience Continue Reading →
+Ten years ago the challenges you face today probably would not have arisen for you: you were likely in a different role and you probably didn’t have the skills or Continue Reading →

-The fifth type of mistaken thinking we can easily fall into during a time of change is attachment to outcome.
-When times are stable, having a strong emotional attachment to a Continue Reading →
+The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.
+This arises when we know the action we want to take but Continue Reading →